EmmaJohnsonBarth/Reading-Notes.d22/Read03.md

-What is Version Control?
+### All about Git and Version Control

-Version Control is a system that allows you to revisit various versions of a file or set of files by recording changes.
+#### Q1) What is Version Contol?

-What is cloning in Git?
+**Version Control** is a system that allows you to revisit various versions of a file or set of files by recording changes.

-By cloning the file, you have copied all versions of all files for a project.
+#### Q2) What is Git?

-What is the command to track and stage files? git add <filename>
+**Git** is a **DVCS** - a Digital Version Control System

-or
+#### Q3) What is cloning in Git?

-git add . / git add *
+In Git, **cloning** is copying all versions of a file for a project.

-(for all files)
+#### Q4) What is the command to track and stage files?

-What is the command to take a snapshot of your changed files? get commit
+In the terminal, the command to track and stage files is

-commit the changes and record what you did within the commit message:
+> git add <filename>

-$ git commit -m “made change x,y,z” to the HEAD.
+#### Q5) What is the command to take a snapshot of your changed files?

-Committing All Changes
+> git commit

-$ git commit -a
+To commit the changes *and* record what you did within the commit message:

-*This command commits a snapshot of all modifications to tracked files in the working directory.
+> git commit -m “change message here”

-What is the command to send your changed files to Github? get push
+#### Q6) What is the command to send your changed files to Github?

-Pushing Changes
+> git push

-Next, you would push changes to a remote repository.
-We will discuss remote repositories in more depth in the next section.
-For now, we will look at a general overview of pushing changes to remotes.
+This pushes (sends) changes to a remote repository.

-Example:
+> git push origin master

-$ git push origin master
+>
-*This command pushes changes from the local “master” branch to the remote repository named “origin”.
+This command pushes changes from the local “master” branch to the remote repository named “origin”.

 *For cloned repositories, Git will automatically give the name “origin” to the server from which you cloned and the name “master” to your local repository.
-However, these names can be changed by the user.
+However, these names can be changed by the user.*